viv-bad/CatGen/README.md

 ## MongoDB | Express | Node.js | React.js | refine | MaterialUI

+### How to login

+You can either login with your own google account, or use our dummy account (details below).
+Dummy account details:

+- username: vbcodingpractice@gmail.com
+- password: codingpractice1234

 ### The Problem

 Life in an experimental laboratory means generating hundreds if not thousands of experimental datasets monthly.